 The night before you plan to make your dairy-free ice cream, freeze the base of your ice cream maker.
+I love my KitchenAid® Ice Cream Maker Attachment because it saves space and it does a great job with homemade ice cream.
 It should be in the freezer for at least 12 hours before you proceed with the recipe!

 The next day, whisk together the coconut milk, tahini, and maple syrup to create the ice cream base.
 If your coconut milk is chunky, use a food processor or blender to whir the ingredients into a smooth puree.

 Then, pour the mixture into the base of your ice cream maker and churn until thick!
 Mine takes about 20 minutes, but the timing will depend on your machine.
 Refer to your manufacturer’s instructions for timing guidelines.

 When the ice cream is thick, scoop and enjoy, or freeze it for 1-2 hours for an even thicker texture.

 - Spice it up!
 Try adding a pinch of cinnamon or cardamom or a drop of vanilla to the coconut milk base for an extra layer of flavor.

 - Don’t forget the toppings.
 I love this dairy-free ice cream on its own, but it’s delicious with toppings as well.
 I served mine with tart cherries, melted dark chocolate, vegan chocolate chips, and a sprinkle of sesame seeds.